A practical Zendesk API tutorial for support teams: What you need to know

 The API way: A developer writes a script that scans incoming tickets for certain keywords.
 If it finds one, it makes an API call to post a pre-written reply, add a tag, or change the ticket’s priority.

-A better way: Instead of writing hard-coded rules, a tool like eesel AI learns directly from your team's past ticket conversations.
-You can set up an AI Agent that understands the context of a request and can handle the entire conversation, tag tickets correctly, and escalate issues when needed.
-You build all of this in a simple, no-code workflow editor and can have it live in minutes.
+A complementary way: Instead of writing hard-coded rules, a tool like eesel AI works within your Zendesk ecosystem and learns from your team's past ticket conversations.
+You can set up an AI Agent that understands context to handle conversations and tag tickets, all within a simple, no-code workflow editor that can be live in minutes.

 Connecting to external knowledge sources

 The API way: You want to give your agents or a chatbot access to information that lives outside of Zendesk, like in Confluence, Google Docs, or an internal wiki.
-The project here is to build a custom API integration for each one of those knowledge sources.
-Then, you need another script that can search across all of them and pull the relevant information back into Zendesk.
+This involves building custom API integrations for your various knowledge sources.

-A better way: eesel AI has over 100 one-click integrations for platforms you’re already using, like Confluence and Google Docs.
-You can connect your entire knowledge base in a few minutes, giving your AI all the context it needs to resolve issues accurately without a single line of code.
+A complementary way: eesel AI offers over 100 one-click integrations for platforms you’re already using, like Confluence and Google Docs.
+This provides a fast way to connect your knowledge base to your Zendesk environment without needing custom code.

 Building custom reporting dashboards

 The API way: You can use the API to periodically pull all your raw ticket, user, and agent data into a data warehouse or a business intelligence tool like Looker Studio.
-From there, a data analyst can start building custom reports.
+From there, a data analyst can build specialized reports.

 | Plan | Price (per agent/month, billed annually) | Key AI Features |